Transport and phase separation of active Brownian particles in fluctuating environments: Collective Behavior

 \subsection{Motility-induced phase separation}

+In this section, similar to the Refs. \citep{blaschke2016phase,liao2018clustering}, we investigate MIPS by obtaining the \nhs{coexistence local densities in ($\bar{v},\Phi$) plane.} Our main finding is presented in Fig.~\ref{fig:MPIS-Y1-no-fluctuation} where we compare the coexistence densities for the fluctuating ABP model with those for the conventional one.
+For illustration, we have included two simulation snapshots.
+The results indicate that introducing fluctuations leads to an increase of the density values on the dilute side, while the coexistence densities on the high-density side remain unaffected.

-In \figref{fig:MPIS-Y1-no-fluctuation}, the phase diagram of the conventional and the modified ABP is presented.
-Two snapshots of the conventional ABP model are also shown together with a corresponding modified ABP snapshot in the inset of \figref{fig:MPIS-Y1-no-fluctuation}.
-The results clearly show that introducing fluctuations hinders the MIPS.
-This can be understood by considering the effect of the fluctuations on the commonly suggested microscopic mechanism of the MIPS~\cite{buttinoni2013dynamical}.
-The basic mechanism for the MIPS to occur is that two particles block each other's path over a time interval which is required for the other particles to reach this configuration.
-This forms a nucleus for the clustering to start~\cite{buttinoni2013dynamical}.
-The aforementioned time interval during which two particles are facing towards each other is obtained from the short time behaviour of PDF of particle orientational displacements.
-While for the conventional ABPs this distribution is governed by a Gaussian PDF, for the fluctuating ABP the short time distribution of the rotational displacements is an exponential function~\cite{jain2017diffusing}.
-This means that in the same time interval the fluctuating ABPs explore larger angles.
-Thus fluctuating ABPs are more likely to avoid forming a cluster, which leads to hindrance of the MIPS. \modified{Qualitatively speaking, this means that, due to fluctuations, the collisions are less effective in slowing down the particles.
-As discussed in the next section, this is also in line with our observation that for any local density the ABPs have larger velocities in fluctuating model compared to the conventional one.}
+Consequently, the coexistence region is narrower than in the conventional model suggesting that fluctuations tend to hinder MIPS.
+This hindrance can understood as follows.
+The basic mechanism for MIPS to occur~\cite{buttinoni2013dynamical} is that two particles 'block' each other's path over a time interval which is large enough for the other particles to reach this configuration.
+This induces a clustering process~\cite{buttinoni2013dynamical}.
+The aforementioned time interval during which two particles are facing each other can be obtained from the short time behaviour of the PDF of particle orientational displacements.
+While for conventional ABPs, this distribution is governed by a Gaussian PDF, for fluctuating ABP, it was shown in Ref.~\cite{jain2017diffusing} that the short time distribution of the rotational displacements is an exponential function.
+This means that, in the same time interval, fluctuating ABPs explore larger angles.
+As a consequence, collisions between fluctuating ABPs are less effective in slowing down the particles, leading to a hindrance of MIPS.
+As discussed in the next section, this is also in line with our observation that for any local density, the ABPs have larger velocities in the fluctuating model as compared to the conventional one.